abasseville/PredAlgoBC/README.md

 https://cordis.europa.eu/project/id/841313

-https://www.institut-cancerologie-ouest.com/liste-des-projets-recents-de-lunite  (-> See PredAlgoBC at the bottom)
+https://www.institut-cancerologie-ouest.com/liste-des-projets-recents-de-lunite  -> See "PredAlgoBC" at the bottom of the page (in english)